 We provide guidance, mentoring, workshops, trainings and a powerful network of Senior Fellows and partner organizations.
 We develop our projects together with our fellows, based on their needs, abilities and interests.

-When Fellows join the Foundation at one of our six partner campuses, they go through an intense 7-month online training that culminates in a 4-day workshop, called New Fellows Orientation, where participants meet for the first time.
+When Fellows join the Foundation at one of our partner campuses, they go through an intense 7-month online training that culminates in a 4-day workshop, called New Fellows Orientation, where participants meet for the first time.

 Our Senior Fellows range from recent college graduates to seasoned professionals and are spread around the globe.
-As global citizens, they bring about meaningful change in in their spheres of influence.
+As global citizens, they bring about meaningful change in their spheres of influence.

 Find out how you can get involved!